-- DFPS revised the child's initial assessment plan to include comprehensive questions regarding developmental disabilities and mental retardation.
-The child's initial assessment plan requires the caseworker and caregiver to observe the child's functioning and obtain additional assessments from the child's healthcare provider if developmental disabilities or mental retardation are suspected. - DFPS is working with HHSC to develop a new medical and behavioral health care program for children in foster care, which will include an initial assessment process conducted by medical professionals.
-This new system is targeted to be effective July 1, 2007. - Until that time, CPS revised its current initial assessment form to include prompts regarding developmental disability or mental retardation.
-If staff or caregivers have information or suspect that a youth might have a developmental disability or mental retardation for which they have no confirmation or documentation, they have been directed to seek out appropriate testing from qualified professionals.
-If in doubt, they have been prompted to consult with their regional development disability specialist.
+• DFPS revised the child's initial assessment plan to include comprehensive questions regarding developmental disabilities and mental retardation.
+The child's initial assessment plan requires the caseworker and caregiver to observe the child's functioning and obtain additional assessments from the child's healthcare provider if developmental disabilities or mental retardation are suspected.
+If in doubt, caseworkers are prompted to consult with their regional developmental disability specialist.

-- DFPS staff has continued to meet with HHSC to strengthen the coordination between CPS and the Early Childhood Intervention program to secure services available to children and their families. - Efforts to address initial assessments requirements have been folded into the new medical and behavioral health care program for children in foster care.
-This new system is targeted to begin providing services in July 2007.
+- DFPS is working with HHSC to develop a new medical and behavioral health care program for children in foster care.
+This new system is targeted to be effective September 1, 2007, and includes an initial assessment conducted by medical professionals. - DFPS staff has continued to meet with HHSC to strengthen the coordination between CPS and the Early Childhood Intervention (ECI) program to secure services available to children and their families.